cuiboyuan/US_PopularVote2020_Prediction/README.md

 __01-data_cleaning-post-strat1.R__ is the code that we used to clean the census data for post-stratification.

-__inputs__ folder stores the raw data we extracted from Democracy Fund + UCLA Nationscape and IPUMS USA

-__outputs__ folder stores the data after we cleaned the raw data.
-We have removed the data in both folders because of the license restriction.
+We have removed the data we used because of the license restriction.
 However, you are welcome to retrieve the data yourself at https://www.voterstudygroup.org/publication/nationscape-data-set and https://usa.ipums.org/usa/